 In 1968, Dr. Linus Pauling stated, "I have reached the conclusion, through arguments summarized in the following paragraphs, that another general method of treatment, which may be called Orthomolecular therapy, may be found to be of great value and may turn out to be the best method of treatment for many patients."
-Immediately following Professor Pauling defined Orthomolecular psychiatric therapy as, "the treatment of mental disease by the provision of the optimum environment molecular for the especially the optimum concentrations of substances normally present in the body."
+Immediately following this, Professor Pauling defined Orthomolecular psychiatric therapy as, "the treatment of mental disease by the provision of the optimum molecular environment for the mind, especially the optimum concentrations of substances normally present in the body."